 MCMASTER: Cliff, I think what you raised is the essence of strategic competence and is foundational to our ability to compete effectively against the adversaries that you’ve mentioned.
-The great power competition is back with provisions, powers of China and Russia.
-We have the threat from non-state actors, jihadist terrorist organizations who want to kill our children and who are the enemies of all civilized people, hostile states such as Iran.
-You’ve see obviously what they’ve done over the last several months, not only to attack really broadly against the West, against our partners in the region, but also to keep burning the fires of the sectarian civil war that is also allowing groups like ISIS, Al Qaeda, other related groups.
-To continue to portray themselves as patrons and protectors of Sunni Arab populations in particular.
+The great power competition is back with provisionist powers of China and Russia.
+We have the threat from non-state actors, jihadist terrorist organizations who want to kill our children and who are the enemies of all civilized people.
+Hostile states such as Iran, you’ve seen obviously what they’ve done over the last several months, not only to attack broadly against the West, against our partners in the region, but also to keep burning the fires of the sectarian civil war that is also allowing groups like ISIS, Al Qaeda, other related groups to continue to portray themselves as patrons and protectors of Sunni Arab populations in particular.
 We have to be able to integrate all elements of national power to compete effectively with powers and hostile states and non-state actors.

 I would say that we’re doing better.
 But what you’ve seen I think in recent weeks, months, days is I think an under appreciation for the degree to which all elements of national power have to be combined to achieve sustainable, really political outcomes, that are consistent with our vital interests.
 For example, when we talk about the operations that our military is conducting, they’re not operations as ends in and of themselves.
 They’re part of a much larger effort to ensure the security and prosperity of the American people, and to do that by competing effectively against very determined, and often as we see across the grid of the Middle East, very brutal enemies.

 MAY: Samantha, I’ll go to you.
-I can tell you have things you want to say.
-Pick up on anything you want to disagree, but I also want to emphasize the extent to which you’ve been instrumental in making clear to the extent to which cyber weapons and cyber capabilities can impact our economic strength and our military strength, and of which I don’t think everybody has been aware of.
+I can tell you have things you want to say,pick up on, anything you want to disagree with, but I also want to emphasize the extent to which you’ve been instrumental in making clear to the extent to which cyber weapons and cyber capabilities can impact our economic strength and our military strength, and of which I don’t think everybody has been aware of.
 This is not just about getting your personal information so that that you can be blackmailed online.
 This is way beyond that.
 Pickup from there.